yonasBSD/foot/README.md

 be changed with the `url-launch` option.

-`show-urls-copy` is an alternative to `show-urls-launch`, that changes what activating an URL _does_; instead of opening it, it copies it to the clipboard.
+`show-urls-copy` is an alternative to `show-urls-launch`, that changes what activating a URL _does_; instead of opening it, it copies it to the clipboard.
 It is unbound by default.

 Jump label colors, the URL underline color, and the letters used in